Establishing the School - “The Little House Years”

 2003 was marked by the School’s move into our present day location in the J.S.
 Coon Building.
 The historic J.S.
 Coon Building, which was built in five stages from 1912 through 1938 and initially housed the mechanical engineering department, underwent an extensive $9.1 million renovation prior to the School of Psychology moving in.
 While the interior of the building was modernized during the re-design, the building also retained many of the original characteristics.

 In summer 2008, Dr. Fredda Blanchard-Fields became Interim Chair, and was officially elected the School’s fifth Chair in summer 2009.
 Dr. Blanchard-Fields lead an effort to document the School’s history in commemoration of its golden 50th anniversary, which culminated in a March 2010 celebration in Piedmont Park that was attended by over 160 students, current and former faculty, administrators, and alumni.

 In January 2012, our current School Chair, Dr. Howard M. Weiss, was elected.
 Dr. Weiss was and remains committed to maintaining the exceptionally high quality of teaching and research programs conducted within our School, piloted by world-renowned faculty in the fields of Cognition and Brain Science, Cognitive Aging, Engineering, Industrial-Organizational Psychology, and Quantitative Psychology, as well as to fostering a School culture that emphasizes the importance of continually advancing the science of Psychology as a whole.

 Today, the School of Psychology consists of twenty-four permanent faculty members.
-Our undergraduate student numbers have grown from 10 in 1959 to 130 in 2015.
+Our undergraduate student numbers have grown from 10 in 1959 to 180 majors and 170 minors in 2021.
 Further, our graduate student class is now close to 100.
 Based on the reputations of our impressive faculty, research programs, and graduates, these numbers are only expected to rise across the coming years.